 - Transgenic animals, invertebrates, and/or plants

 - Select agents

 - Dual-use technologies

 - Synthetic biology.

+Experiments involving these activities cannot be started without prior protocol review and approval by the IBC.
 The IBC drafts campus biosafety policies and procedures, and reviews individual research protocols for biosafety concerns.
 The IBC oversees and reviews research protocols involved in both teaching and research, regardless of the funding source(s).
-In areas of overlap, it coordinates with the IACUC when animals are used, the IRB when human subjects are involved, and the Radiation Safety Committee when applicable.
+In areas of overlap, it coordinates with the IACUC when animals are used, the Institutional Review Board (IRB) when human subjects are involved, and the Radiation Safety Committee when applicable.